 - All line replaceable units are designed to be serviceable without replacing any other

-- Each unit is replaceable using a single ?tool within 20 minutes
+- Each unit is replaceable using a single tool within 20 mintues

 - Maintenance is possible while wearing hazardous environment protection clothing